HETI History

 It leaves me with the need to express my thanks for the good team work, the engagement, personal efforts, the wealth of ideas, the ability to make decisions of the initiators, all of which made the development of the FRDI possible.

 XII.
-International Congress in Brasilia, Brazil 2006
+International Congress in Brasilia (Brazil) in 2006

-Congress Title: Contact between Friends.
+Congress Title: Contact between Friends

 Organizing members: Ande-Brasil